CUNA 2023 diamond award trophy icon

 5. Create a functioning budget.

 It’s not enough to create an annual budget that shows all your anticipated income and allocates a designated amount to particular expense and savings categories.
 You need to update the budget-to-actual reality as you earn and spend throughout the year.
-Free digital budgeting tools, such as Mint, EveryDollar and Wally, make everyday tracking super easier.
+Free digital budgeting tools, such as Mint and EveryDollar make everyday tracking super easier.
 If you prefer, you can track your budget on paper or in a spreadsheet, but this requires a bit more discipline to maintain.
 Choose whichever budget method makes the most sense for you and that you’re sure to use all year long.

 Editor’s note: Quorum is not affiliated with any of the companies mentioned in this article and derives no benefit from these businesses for placement in this article.